Our primary focus is providing clean water to the people of Sierra Leone, Africa.

 Individual Family Filters (Point ONE Filter)

 In villages where they have close access to water, individual families can be given a Point ONE filter to filter their water into clean water.
 These filters use the same technology used in Dialysis.
-They are simple to use and remove harmful bacteria.
-Let them LOL is planning on bringing a few hundred of these filters with us on our March 2012 assessment trips. $50 can provide one family a Water Filter, and clean water for many years.
+They are simple to use and remove harmful bacteria. $50 can provide one family a Water Filter, and clean water for many years.

 Why Sierra Leone?